-In my previous posts about Maximum Allowable Offer (MAO), After Repair Value (ARV), and Cost Factor (CF), we determined these numbers for properties that we intended to flip for a profit.
-This time around let’s determine another number that is more applicable to income generating properties like multi-door apartments, which are obviously better kept for cashflow and passive income.
-This number is Net Operating Income or NOI.
-What exactly is NOI, and why is it important?
+A very important metric that is more applicable to income generating properties like multi-door apartments, is Net Operating Income or NOI.
+What exactly is NOI?
+And why is it so important?
 Please read on to find out.

 What is Net Operating Income or NOI?